Mailing Lists

 10:30 - 10:50 |

 Year of Accessibility at Saddleback College Join us as we reflect on Saddleback College's Year of Accessibility, highlighting achievements, strategies, and resources that have driven a culture of accessibility across our campus.
 Key highlights include hiring an Accessibility Instructional Support Specialist to assist faculty with accessibility, offering courses on creating accessible materials, and promoting accessibility through monthly newsletters featuring actionable tips and tools for improving instructional content.
-Additionally, Online Education has played a pivotal role in keeping faculty informed about the latest accessibility laws and standards. |
+Additionally, Online Education has played a pivotal role in keeping faculty informed about the latest accessibility laws and standards.
+Presentation Slides for Year of Accessibility at Saddleback College (PDF) |

-Jenny Rodriguez Ryan Hitch |
+Jenny Rodriguez Kim d’Arcy |

 11:00 - 12:00 |